 When you got a J.D. and passed the bar and became a special unique snowflake, you also joined a profession notorious for long hours.
 How else are you going to render excellent client service while paying off those student loans, not to mention get rich?

-But if Sheryl Sandberg, the COO of Facebook, can leave the office by 5:30 pm most days, why can’t lawyers?
+But if Sheryl Sandberg, the COO of Facebook, can leave the office by 5:30 pm most days, why can’t lawyers get a handle on their work hours?

 Home for Dinner with the Kids